killop/anything_about_game/README.md

 - [AddressableTools](https://github.com/UniGameTeam/UniGame.AddressableTools) Addressables utils for Unity3D
 - [addressable-asset-system-chinese-manual](https://github.com/xiexx-game/addressable-asset-system-chinese-manual)
 - [EZAddresser](https://github.com/Haruma-K/EZAddresser)
+- [AssetBundle-ContentHasher](https://github.com/AndyMUnity/AssetBundle-ContentHasher) This tool can be integrated into a build pipeline in order to generate more reliable hashes for AssetBundles using Unity's built in pipeline.
 #### AutoUpdate
 - https://github.com/LavaGang/MelonLoader The World's First Universal Mod Loader for Unity Games that is Compatible with both Il2Cpp and Mono
 #### Framework